The Festival of the Eighth Day

-A. This festival's meaning has been kept secret until the end of the age, just before the return of Christ as King of kings and Lord of lords because it reveals the future beyond the return of Christ and the culmination of God's plan for the salvation of humanity.
-See Dan.12:4, 10; Lk.8:9-10; 1.Cor.2:11-16.
+A. This festival's meaning has been kept secret until the end of the age, just before Christ returns as King of kings because it reveals the future beyond the return of Christ and the culmination of God's plan for the salvation of humanity.
+See Dan.12:4,10; Lk.8:9-10; 1.Cor.2: 11-16.

 Q. What is the key to finding and understanding the meaning of the Festival of the Eighth Day?